lukepinedaa/CMSC-124-Project/README.md

 `selectFile()` - For selecting a file.
 This returns the path of the file.

 `saveFile()` - For saving the user's code to a specific directory.

+###  Lexical Analyzer

+`lexer(code)` - Accepts string as parameter.
+For converting the string to sequence of tokens.
+This returns the symbol table (2D list with dictionary as values) or a list containing error information.

 *<insert  other  modules\>*